Snapshots: A Journey to the Promise of Public Education in Wyoming

 Stay tuned over the coming year as we share stories of learning, transformation and of the interplay between policy and practice.

-Adam Rubin, Founder and Partner
+Adam Rubin, Founder & CEO

 Adam has spent over two decades catalyzing change through the design and launch of social enterprises across the education and community development sectors.
 He started 2Revolutions to feed this love, and to reinforce a belief that two critical levers we can pull are the birth and scaling of innovative ventures as a way to affect real change.
 At 2Rev, Adam is able to feed his love of both systems change and practice innovation.